davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 where both $$\mathbf{v}_a$$ and $$\mathbf{W}_a$$ are weight matrices to be learned in the alignment model.

-The alignment model in the paper is described as feed forward neural network whose weight matrices $$\mathbf{v}_a$$ and $$\mathbf{W}_a$$ are learned jointly together with the whole graph/network.
+The alignment model in the paper is described as a feed-forward neural network whose weight matrices $$\mathbf{v}_a$$ and $$\mathbf{W}_a$$ are learned jointly together with the whole graph/network.